Part of the TV Stand Engineering & Safety Series

 10The Stability Test

-Gently push the top corner o the unit to check for lateral movement.
+Gently push the top corner of the unit to check for lateral movement.
 If the stand wobbles, the joints are weak or the feet require leveling to neutralize kinetic stress.
 High-traffic homes require this structural stability to ensure the setup remains safe and secure during daily use.

 Learn more: Joinery Junctions